xdsopl/dwt/README.md

 * Run-length encodings
 by Solomon W. Golomb - 1966
+* Image coding using wavelet transform
+by M. Antonini, M. Barlaud, P. Mathieu and I. Daubechies - 1992
 * Factoring wavelet transforms into lifting steps
 by Ingrid Daubechies and Wim Sweldens - 1996